Credential Service

 Schemas

-Credential Schemas are implemented as JSON schemas.
-These schemas are a type of metadata that provides a standardized way to define the structure and validation rules for verifiable credentials.
-It serves as a blueprint, allowing applications to ensure that data conforms to a specific structure and set of rules and promotes interoperability.
+Credential Schemas are implemented as JSON schemas and are a type of metadata that provide a standardised way to define the structure and validation rules for VCs.
+It serves as a blueprint, allowing applications to ensure that data conforms to a specific structure and set of rules, and they promote interoperability.

 Credential Lifecycle